thriendly/thriendly.github.io/_pages/dashboard/threads-viral-long-posts.md

                 "icon": "fa-regular fa-lightbulb",
                 "fullDescription": "A thread to share creative, actionable,out of the box ideas for a specific topic.", "link": "https://www.threads.net/@thetipseason/post/DAH86KSxCS7",
-                "instructions":"Make sure the ideas are creative, actionable, out of the box.
+                "instructions": "Make sure the ideas are creative, actionable, out of the box.
 If the input has a count make sure to give that count of ideas.
 If not give 10 ideas.
-No words like unleash, unlock, tired etc. For the runnign thread indication just give 👇", "template": `
+No words like unleash, unlock, tired etc. For the runnign thread indication just give 👇.
+End the post with a CTA like in the template example", "placeholder":"10 ways to make money with canva", "template": `
 Pinterest is a profit powerhouse 💸